jjayjack/TypeScript-Project-Manager/README.md

 ### Namespaces & File Bundling

 Groups code within file folder structure.
 TypeScript will compile all into one file.
+Separate files must be named the same for import / export to work.
+In this project, App was used as the common namespace name.
+Along with naming conventions, the tsconfig file must be updated to include `outFile` which tells JavaScript to concatonate namespaces into one single JavaScript file.
+Also need to update `"module"` from `commonjs` to `amd`.
+Last update is to HTML file with importing new bundle JavaScript file.

 ### ES 6 Modules / Imports & Exports